 Planting infrastructure elements shown in the drawing (such as aeration pipes, root barriers, feeding tubes, irrigation and moisture sensors) represent a sampling of many available technologies that can be selected, omitted, or combined based on the tree needs and project goals, and should be determined by a landscape architect.

-To learn more about performing air-spading procedures, tree health care and preservation read the full article below.
+To learn more about performing air-spading procedures, tree health care and preservation, see the full Arbor Technical Applications Bulletin.